Dreamworld's 30th Birthday

 Dreamworld's 30th Birthday was celebrated throughout 2011 at the Dreamworld amusement park on the Gold Coast, Australia.

 Overview

 In August 2010, the owners of Dreamworld, Ardent Leisure, approved a capital expenditure plan in both Dreamworld and WhiteWater World to "strengthen ride inventory and consumer appeal".
 This coincides directly with their 30th birthday.

 2010

 T-shirt competition

 In late 2010, Dreamworld held a T-shirt designing competition on its Facebook page with the aim of creating a 30th Birthday promotional T-shirt to be sold in the park in 2011.
-1st prize went to Stephen Poleweski with his entry '30 Years of Fun'.

 Main Street upgrade

 Main Street was extensively upgraded in late 2010.
 A roof was constructed over a small portion of Main Street near the entrances for Nickelodeon Central and Ocean Parade.
 The IMAX Theatre was renovated to become a fully functioning movie theatre named the Dreamworld Cinema.
 The Marketplace was renovated to include two additional entry points for guests.

 Summer Funomenon

 To kick off the celebrations of its 30th birthday, Dreamworld hosted the Summer Funomenon from 27 December 2010 through to 21 January 2011.
 The Summer Funomenon featured ten new shows just for the summer school holiday period.
 Dreamworld were originally planning on showing SpongeBob SquarePants 4-D in their newly renovated theatre, however, at the last minute they changed the film to The Curse of Skull Rock 3D.